 The Company tests goodwill for impairment on an annual basis and on an interim basis when certain events or circumstances exist.
-Goodwill impairment is determined by comparing the estimated fair value with its respective book value.
-If the estimated fair value exceeds the book value, goodwill is not deemed to be impaired.
-If the estimated fair value is below book value, however, further analysis is required to determine the amount of the impairment.
-The Company completed its annual goodwill impairment testing, as of July 1, 2010, which did not result in any goodwill impairment.
+Goodwill impairment is determined by comparing the estimated fair value with its respective carrying value.
+If the estimated fair value exceeds the carrying value, goodwill is not deemed to be impaired.
+If the estimated fair value is below carrying value, however, further analysis is required to determine the amount of the impairment.
+Additionally, if the carrying value is zero or a negative value and it is determined that it is more likely than not the goodwill is impaired, further analysis is required.
+The Company completed its annual goodwill impairment testing, as of July 1, 2011, which did not indicate any goodwill impairment.

-Changes in the carrying amount of the Company's goodwill for the year ended December 31, 2010 were as follows:
+There have been no changes in the carrying amount of the Company's goodwill for the year ended December 31, 2011.